qiaominxie/qiaominxie.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Assistant Professor<br>
-Department of Industrial and Systems Engineering (ISyE)<br> Affiliated with Department of Computer Sciences<br>
+Department of Industrial and Systems Engineering (ISyE)<br> Affiliate Faculty, Department of Computer Sciences<br>
 University of Wisconsin-Madison<br>
 Email: qiaomin.xie at wisc dot edu<br><br>